mosra/m.css/doc/documentation/python.rst

 :py:`INPUT_PAGES: List[str]`        List of :abbr:`reST <reStructuredText>`
                                     files for standalone pages.
 See `Pages`_
                                     for more information.
-:py:`OUTPUT: str`                   Where to save the output.
-Relative paths
-                                    relative are to the config file base dir;
-                                    if not set, ``output/`` is used.
 :py:`THEME_COLOR: str`              Color for :html:`<meta name="theme-color" />`,
                                     corresponding to the CSS style.
 If empty, no :html:`<meta>` tag is rendered.
 See